nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Update respective nutrients' values.
 2. Calculate total kilocalories' values.

-Below is the Sequence Flow Diagram when a Food gets added to the UniqueFoodList through the Add-Command: to-do

 #### Design consideration:

 ##### Aspect: How the components within `Food` are added or changed